RobertoPrevato/jekyll-now/_posts/2018-10-24-Validating-JWT-Bearer-tokens-from-Azure-AD-in-Python.md

 * [Basics about Azure and familiarity with the Azure portal](https://azure.microsoft.com/en-us/overview/what-is-azure/) is a plus
 * Python basics

-Even though this post speaks about [Azure Active Directory B2C](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-overview), most of the knowledge here applies to any identity providers implementing [OpenID Connect](https://en.wikipedia.org/wiki/OpenID_Connect) and [OAuth 2.0](https://oauth.net/2/) standard.
+Even though this post speaks about [Azure Active Directory B2C](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-overview), most of the knowledge here applies to any identity provider implementing [OpenID Connect](https://en.wikipedia.org/wiki/OpenID_Connect) and [OAuth 2.0](https://oauth.net/2/) standard.
 Inside this post, I abbreviate the name _"Azure Active Directory B2C"_ with _"Azure B2C"_, although a more proper abbreviation in written documentation is _"Azure AD B2C"_.

 # Quick introduction on Azure AD B2C
-Azure Active Directory B2C is an identity management service that enables interaction among the organization using it and customers outside the organization _(Business to Customer)_, offering complex features such as passwords management, support for multi-factor authentication, protection against denial- of-service and password attacks, integration with popular identity providers (i.e. Facebook, Twitter), regulatory compliant handling of customers sensitive information.
+Azure Active Directory B2C is an identity management service that enables interaction among the organization using it and customers outside the organization _(Business to Customer)_, offering complex features such as passwords management, support for multi-factor authentication, protection against denial-of-service and password attacks, integration with popular identity providers (i.e. Facebook, Twitter), regulatory compliant handling of customers sensitive information.
 Azure B2C includes handling of users journeys for _sign-up_, _sign-in_, _password recovery_, _profile editing_, and others such as _parental control_.

 When starting using Azure B2C, the first things to learn are generally: